How a Lost English King Was Found Beneath an Ordinary Parking Lot

 Then history took a dramatic turn.

-During the dissolution of monasteries under Henry VIII in the 1530s, religious properties across England were dismantled or repurposed.
+In 1530s, during the dissolution of monasteries under Henry VIII, religious properties across England were dismantled or repurposed.
 Grey Friars was destroyed.
 Buildings rose over the old site.
 Land ownership changed.
 Generations passed.

 Then came historian John Speed in the early seventeenth century.